Ezy-DerpyFurry/Portfolio/Code/Websites/Website/README.md

+The images are NOT mine they're just for testing I don't know the original creators

 So this isn't my first website persay but it is definitely my first without 100% chat gpt the only thing that was AI was ***helping*** me with the backend .C cause I'm no da bestest C coder but I'm working on it!